kiboschool/course-c4s-writing/src/communicating-for-success/revising-editing-proofreading/editing-for-lower-order-concerns.md

 🛠 **Tactics and Tools**

-- Review the [Grammar and Mechanics](/communicating-for-success/overview-of-grammar-bootcamps.md) lesson to understand how to use grammar and mechanics conventions correctly.
+- Review the [Grammar Bootcamp Introduction](/communicating-for-success/overview-of-grammar-bootcamps.md) and all the Grammar Bootcamps to understand how to use grammar and mechanics conventions correctly.
 - Remember the [7Cs of Communication](/communicating-for-success/introduction-to-the-communication-process.md)!
 - Create a checklist for your editing process.
 See more on this below.
 - Create a list of your common errors so you can edit for your known weaknesses.
 See more on this below.